tluan/CARTS21_scripts/README.md

 - Nextpolish (v1.4.0).

+## Structure
+/analysis_scripts: This directory contains scripts that are used for conducting analysis in the result section.
+/assembly_scripts: This directory contains scripts that are used for genome assembly.
+/polish_scripts: This directory contains scripts that are used for draft assembly polishing.

 ## Issues and Contributions
 If you encounter any problems or have suggestions, please file an issue or submit a pull request.